 Without much ado, you know what Goldman Sachs is all about.
 They started their twitter handle rather late.
 But whatever they share is the kingdom of gold.
 As they have mentioned that their primary focus on twitter is to share “latest in global and local economic progress, firm news and thought leadership content.”

 Incredible honour to welcome Home Secretary Theresa May to GS London for #TalksAtGS pic.twitter.com/HWT0hhiipV

 #3 – Barry Ritholtz (@ritholtz):

 Love someone who is witty and cynical about financial markets and financial trends?
 Follow Barry.
-He is one of frequent Bloomberg guests.
+He is one of the frequent Bloomberg guests.
 He is also an author (check out his book), columnist and stock analyst.
 He is the founder and chief investment officer of Ritholtz Wealth Management.
-He writes regularly at his website http://ritholtz.com/ .
+He writes regularly on his website https://ritholtz.com/

 — Barry Ritholtz (@ritholtz) May 26, 2016

 If you are in investment or want to do CFA, this is the man you should follow.
 He is one of the few CFA holders on Twitter who shares insights specifically about interest rates, monetary policy and inflation.
 He works as a Fixed Income Portfolio Manager.
 He writes at https://economicmusings.com/.

 Dheeraj writes a blog named https://www.wallstreetmojo.com/ that aims to help students and professionals become awesome in Financial Analysis.
 Here, he shares secrets about the best ways to analyze Stocks, financial modeling, buzzing IPOs, M&As, Private Equity, Startups, Valuations, and Entrepreneurship.